perrintong325/112tp/README.md

 TP2

+Start from main.py.
 Frenzy mode implemented, basic functions compelte with the exceptions of fruit slicing.
 Parameters(ie speed and frequency) are not final and for testing only.